Apostolos-sc/Review/Class Relationships/multiple_inheritance.md

 constructors are called in the order in which they appear in the class derivation list.
 For example, in ``` class C : public B, public A {} ``` the constructor of class B is called first and then the constructor of class A is called.
-## Possible Ambiguity Error
+## Possible Ambiguity Error (Diamond Problem)
 Although a base class may legally appear only once in a derivation list, a base class data member can appear multiple times within a derivation hierarchy that form a diamond shape.
 This means that a member ambuigity could be caused.
-If a class Called A with a member called a is a base class for B and C, and B and C are base class from which a class D is derived, D will contain two copies of the member a of class A. To avoid this problem class A must be declared __virtual__ for classes B and C. A __virtual class__ must be initialized by its most derived class.
+If a class Called A with a member called a is a base class for B and C, and B and C are base class from which a class D is derived, D will contain two instances of class A. To avoid this problem class A must be declared __virtual__ for classes B and C. A __virtual class__ must be initialized by its most derived class(Lowest inheriting class in the tree of children).
 In our example, the constructor of D is responsible to invoke the constructors of classes A, B, and C.
 ```
 class A { ... };
 class B : virtual public A { ... };